Endangered and Threatened Pollinators in Maine

 Avoid Pesticides

 Eliminate or minimize pesticide use.
-Even "bee-safe" products can harm sensitive species.
-Choose organic methods.
+Choose organic methods instead.